MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ## Install PDF readers for your device

-Choose the platform you're using to install a PDF reader that can open protected PDF documents.
+Select the device you're using to install a PDF reader that can open protected PDF documents.
 All these readers can open protected documents that adhere to the ISO standard for PDF encryption:

 - **Computers**: [Windows](protected-pdf-readers-windows.md) | [MacOS](protected-pdf-readers-mac.md)